open-ephys-GUI-binaries/open-ephys/README.md

 ## Compatible hardware:

-- Neuropixels 1.0 probes, with PXI interface (use `Neuropix-PXI` plugin)
+- Neuropixels 1.0 probes, with PXI interface (use `Neuropix-PXI` plugin); requires basestation firmware version 1.1.123 and BSC firmware version 1.0.151
-- Neuropixels 3a probes, with Ethernet interface (use `Neuropix-3a` plugin)
+- Neuropixels 3a probes, with Ethernet interface (use `Neuropix-3a` plugin); requires firmware version 5.1 or 5.2

 ## Compatible operating systems: